mirjaj/HPC/README.md

 # HPC
 For assignments in the MSc track
+Testing new two-party authentication